ineshbose/boyd_bot_messenger/docs/services/dialogflow.md

 # [Dialogflow](https://dialogflow.com/)

+Implemented in _class_ `Parser` without using any package.
 By default, this app is optimised for Dialogflow (aka API AI) which is an extremely powerful NLU Platform.

 ## Intents